MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Experiments

 \paragraph{Language Modeling}

 We evaluate the language modeling performance of MTraining against the baselines on the PG19 dataset with perplexity as the metric.
-As shown in Fig.~\ref{fig:pg19_results}, MTraining well maintains a comparable perplexity to the dense baseline across different context lengths.
-And the same results also hold when MInference is used in the inference stage.
+As shown in Fig.~\ref{fig:pg19_results}, \method{} maintains perplexity that closely tracks the dense baseline across all evaluated context lengths, with the relative difference remaining within a small margin.
+The consistent \emph{tracking} behavior confirms that the sparse approximation does not introduce systematic modeling errors.
+The same trend holds when MInference is applied at inference time.

 \paragraph{InfiniteBench}

 As shown in Table~\ref{tab:infinitebench}, \method{} achieves superior performance on InfiniteBench compared to the dense baseline.
 Specifically, \method{} improves the coding and summarization capabilities compared to the baseline, while maintaining a competitive performance on the question answering tasks.
 We also report the results with MInference in the inference stage, which also shows a similar trend.